Save big (up to $1,875) on small business tools with our free membership, business.com+

 Businesses are prioritizing consumer loyalty through advertising and marketing.
 Due to its importance, businesses are relying on industry professionals and outsourcing these efforts.
 This outsourcing continues to grow the graphic design industry.

-Lexie Lu contributed to this article.
+Lexie Lu contributed to the reporting and writing in this article.

 Did you find this content helpful?